Aspergillus terreus: Industrial uses

-Aspergillus terreus produces a number of secondary metabolites and mycotoxins, including territrem A, citreoviridin, citrinin, gliotoxin, patulin, terrein, terreic acid, and terretonin.
+Aspergillus terreus produces a number of secondary metabolites and mycotoxins, including territrem A, citreoviridin, citrinin, gliotoxin, patulin, terrein, terreic acid, asterric acid, and terretonin.
 The fungus also produces a secondary metabolite called lovastatin, a potent drug for lowering blood cholesterol levels in humans and animals.
 It is an inhibitor to one of the enzymes responsible in the catalyzing steps in cholesterol biosynthesis.
 Lovastatin is typically produced within fermentation conditions of the fungus.
 Fast growth of filamentous hyphae in the species A. terreus can result in low lovastatin production.
 To increase the production of this metabolite A. terreus requires important nutrients during fermentation.
 In this case, carbon and nitrogen are very important in fermentation productivity which in turn also increases the biomass of the metabolite lovastatin.
 A. terreus strains use glycerol and glucose as their best carbon sources for lovastatin production.

 It is also used to produce the drug simvastatin that is chemically related to lovastatin.